Invincible is a dating product for men by David Tian.

 And it took me a long time to finish.

-In my opinion, some fat could have been cut out and made it a bit leaner and meaner.
+In my opinion, some fat could have been cut out and made a bit leaner and meaner.

 4. Overlap With Other Sources